 You must accept your offer in order to reserve your place at UCD.
 You may be required to pay a non-refundable deposit which will then be deducted from your fee obligations.
-Generally offers must be accepted and the deposit paid within 15 working days of date of the offer.
+The deadline for accepting your Offer will be stated in your Offer Letter.
 An offer, whether conditional or unconditional, will be made in good faith taking into account information as supplied by the applicant and/or referee at the time of the application.
 The Application Group reserves the right to withdraw any offer if deemed necessary at a later stage.
 By acceptance of an offer of admission, the applicant agrees to be bound by the Rules, Regulations and Policies of the University.